masumsoft/express-cassandra/README.md

 No more hassling with raw cql queries from your nodejs web frameworks. express-cassandra automatically loads your models and provides you with object oriented mapping to your cassandra tables like a standard ORM.

-This module uses datastax <a href="https://github.com/datastax/nodejs-driver">cassandra-driver</a> for node and many of the orm features are wrapper over a largely modified version of <a href="https://github.com/3logic/apollo-cassandra">apollo-cassandra</a> module.
+This module uses datastax [cassandra-driver](https://github.com/datastax/nodejs-driver) for node and many of the orm features are wrapper over a largely modified version of [apollo-cassandra](https://github.com/3logic/apollo-cassandra) module.
 The modifications made to the orm library was necessary to support missing features in the orm, keep it updated with the latest cassandra releases and to make it compatible with requirements of this module.

 ## Installation